 Research studies and presentations must be focused on this particular model of compassion, not compassion in general.
 Studies could look at processes of compassion, measurement of compassion, fears of compassion, treatment interventions and innovations.
 Only projects that have a chance of publication will be considered and it is expected that publications will acknowledge the funding source.

 As we are a charity, successful applicants will need to account for their expenditure as required by the Charities Commission accounting system.
 The funding will need to be used within an agreed time period.
+Grant funds may not be used to cover indirect costs.
+If a grant is awarded, the applicant’s organisation/institution must agree to waive all overhead and administrative fees, and further agree that the funds will be used solely for research purposes conducted by the applicant.

 Successful applicants will be asked to feedback to the Foundation on the activity undertaken.
 If the Foundation takes the view that after a reasonable time has passed without efforts for publication (approximately 1 year after completion of the study) the data will revert to the foundation for publication.